Published in

 “Everyone in the art world is talking about a history painting said to be landmark event of the century, a work that supposedly will rally the faltering classical school, console M. Ingres for his declining health, and bring terror to the heart of naturalism.
 This painting represents the famous mythological scene attempted by so many masters, Oedipus and the Sphinx.
 It is said that the composition is quite beautiful, the expression striking, and the execution irreproachable.”

-You might be awaited for the meaning behind the artwork.
+You might be excited about the meaning of the artwork.
 It basically narrates the Oedipus and the Sphinx story.
-Oedipus, the legendary Greek prince, once confronted the malevolent Sphinx, which usually torments and devastates travellers with a riddle.
+Oedipus, the legendary Greek prince, once confronted the malevolent Sphinx, which usually torments and devastates travelers with a riddle.

 You might be thinking about the riddle.
 Let us check your knowledge.
 Tell me, my adorable people.
 What creature walks on four legs in the morning, two legs at noon, and three legs, in the evening?
 As long as you know the answer, you survive.